-Simplify Structural Engineering provided a structural solution for the project.
-It enabled the warehouse conversions while keeping to the original character of the building.
+Simplify Structural Engineering provided a structural solution for the project, which enabled the warehouse conversion to go ahead, while keeping to the original character of the building.

-This meant retaining as much of the original features as possible, such as timber trusses and brickwork.
+This meant retaining as many of the original features as possible, such as timber trusses and brickwork.
 The lateral stability was a real challenge.
 To maintain the structural integrity of the building, a few engineering solutions were deployed.
-Ply boarding of the roof created a series of racking panels.
-And we used helical bars for mortar bed reinforcement.
+Ply boarding of the roof created a series of racking panels, and we used helical bars for mortar bed reinforcement.
 Lastly, bracing rods were needed for the final stability measures.